srware/Retail_Workshop/Content/openvino_face_detection_windows.md

         netReader.ReadWeights(model + ".bin");
 ```

- - The next step is to specify what the input and output to the network looks like do that later on sufficient memory can be allocated.
+ - The next step is to specify what the input and output to the network looks like so that sufficient memory can be allocated for each **InferRequest**.
 This step requires some knowledge of the network layout for the model being used although there are some helper functions provided by the **CNNNetReader** class which allow us to probe the network for the required information.
-	 - The model we are using for face detection expects **input** blobs where the first element contains the string "input" and the second element is an input image in the format [NxCxHxW] where:
+	 - The model we are using for face detection expects **input** blobs where the first element contains the string "input" and the second element is a shape in the format [NxCxHxW] where:
 		 - **N** is the batch size
 		 - **C** is the number of channels in the image (3 in this case in the order Blue, Green, Red)
 		 - **H** is the height of the image (this model expects an image with a height of 384 pixels)